hrydgard/ppsspp-site/docs/faq.md

 No. On the real hardware, the player app for these is built into the PPSSPP firmware, and since PPSSPP is a HLE emulator, we don't run the firwmare so we'd have to write our own player.
 There's a scripting language for menus and stuff, it's pretty complicated.
 So it has not been a priority to figure out, especially as UMD Video is today an outdated, low-definition format and there are better ways to watch movies.
 If you really want to play UMD video, use a real PSP.

+## Is it generally better to use stable or dev (git) builds?

+Usually, git builds are pretty stable and include all the recent fixes, but sometimes they have bugs that haven't been fixed yet and weren't there in the last stable version.
+So it's up to you.
+Beware that save states saved in dev builds may not be compatible with the stable builds.

 ## Savestates seem slower in 1.12+.
 What can I do?

 Disabling savestate backups will make save/load faster, but also disables save/load undo.